 - Via the remote control

 - Via the door lock

-- In cars with convenient access, via the door handles on the driver's and passenger's sides
+- In cars with Comfort Access, via the door handles on the driver's and passenger's sides.

 The anti-theft system is also operated at the same time.
 It prevents the doors from being unlocked using the lock buttons or door handles.
 The remote control can also be used to switch on/off the welcome lamps and interior lamps.
-The alarm system is also activated or deactivated (page 24).
+The alarm system is also activated or deactivated, page 24.